 * * *

 Even though there are no obvious silver bullets, it seems to me that retaining one’s family ties with members in like organizations, therefore, should provide a means of negating the attraction of extremist groups.
 So, I encourage friends and families to “hang in there.”
 Equally important – since organizations like the Temple are really about money and power, irrespective of professed dogma – I strongly recommend that anyone with financial ties to those in these organizations cease all financial support, in spite of tearful cries of need, even to the extent of changing estate plans to leave generational wealth transfers to such family members only in trust.

 These of course are simply my observations.
-I’d encourage anyone interested in learning more about why people leave extremist organizations to read these two articles: “Reverse Radicalism” by Amanda Ripley and Zamira Loebis in Time Magazine (on the web here) and “Why Terrorists Quit: Gaining from Al-Qa’ida’s Losses” by Michael Jacobson in the July 2008 issue of CTC Sentinel, the journal of the Combating Terrorism Center at West Point (on the web here).
+I’d encourage anyone interested in learning more about why people leave extremist organizations to read these two articles: “Reverse Radicalism” by Amanda Ripley and Zamira Loebis in Time Magazine, and “Why Terrorists Quit: Gaining from Al-Qa’ida’s Losses” by Michael Jacobson in the July 2008 issue of CTC Sentinel, the journal of the Combating Terrorism Center at West Point.
 Ms. Ripley and Ms. Loebis are writers for Time Magazine.
 Mr. Jacobson is a senior fellow in the Washington Institute’s Stein Program on Counterterrorism and Intelligence.

 (Mike Cartmell is a regular contributor to the jonestown report.
 A second article, Life Worth Living, appears in this edition’s special section on 30 Years After Jonestown.
 His complete collection of writings for this site may be found here.
 He can be reached at Beemermcart@aol.com.)